How To Install Pterodactyl Panel [EASY INSTALL SCRIPT]

 Pterodactyl

-Pterodactyl Panel is an open-source container-based game server management panel that has the focus of ease of use and security in mind.
-What makes it different compared to other solutions out there, is it's modern.
+Pterodactyl Panel is an open-source, container-based game server management panel that focuses on ease of use and security.
+What makes it different from other solutions out there is its modern approach.
 If you have ever used a game server panel before, they are generally old and clunky.

 You need fast, lean, and easy to use!

-Let's get into this Pterodactyl Install Script guide.
+Let's proceed with this Pterodactyl installation script guide.

 How To Install Pterodactyl Panel

-Depending on your skill level, I have broken this guide down into 2 sections.
+Depending on your skill level, this guide is broken down into two sections:

 It also only supports the following operating systems.